-Think you don’t need a flu shot?
-Think again.
+Willing to play the odds of not getting sick this year?
+The best chance you have: by getting the flu vaccine.
 The Centers for Disease Control and Prevention (CDC) recommends almost everyone ages 6 months and older get a flu shot.
-Here are 10 of the top reasons why you and your family should get a flu shot this year.
+Here are the top reasons why you and your family should get vaccinated.

 - Flu vaccines reduced children’s risk of flu-related hospitalization by 74 percent, according to a 2014 study.